cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 ### Installation

-Until sufficient testing and a proper translation file has been completed, you may [download an installable ZIP](https://f001.backblazeb2.com/file/hendricks/projects/github/dmhendricks/backblaze-media-offloader/releases/backblaze-media-offloader.zip) of this plugin.
+Until sufficient testing has been completed, you may [download an installable ZIP](https://f001.backblazeb2.com/file/hendricks/projects/github/dmhendricks/backblaze-media-offloader/releases/backblaze-media-offloader.zip) of this plugin.

 ### Automatic Updates

 Once I produce a release version, automatic updates will be available via WordPress.
 For now, you will have to update manually.

-I have disabled GitHub Updater support because I don't want to store the `/vendor` folder in the repo (plus other technical reasons).
-Rest assured, when this plugin reaches a reasonable level of stability, automatic updates will be supported.
+I have disabled GitHub Updater support because I don't want to store the `/vendor` folder in the repo (plus other technical reasons). when this plugin reaches a reasonable level of stability, automatic updates will be supported.

 ## Known Compatibilities & Conflicts